From Courcelle-sur-Yvette to Versailles via the Étangs de Montbron

 For motorists:

-Arrange to have at least two vehicles, one in the car park of each of the two stations.
-If you only have one vehicle, you will need to change at Massy-Palaiseau.
+Arrange for at least two vehicles, one in the car park at each of the two stations.
+Using a single vehicle would require a change at Massy-Palaiseau.

-Water source inside the Saint-Aubin forest cemetery (10), on the left shortly after the gate.
+Water point inside the Saint-Aubin forest cemetery (10), on the left shortly after the gate.
 Drinks and snacks available at Versailles-Chantiers station (E).

-Detailed map useful (at least the one accompanying this description).
+A detailed map is useful (at the very least the one accompanying this description).

 Worth a visit